 Refinancing your mortgage presents a great opportunity to save money by lowering your interest rate and monthly payments.
-If interest rates have fallen since you originally obtained your mortgage, or you’ve diligently worked on repairing your credit and improving your credit score, you might benefit from exploring your options for refinancing.
+If interest rates have fallen since you originally obtained your mortgage, or you’ve diligently worked on repairing your credit and improving your credit score, you might benefit from exploring your options for refinancing your mortgage.

 Before you do, it’s important to consider if refinancing could potentially hurt your credit.
 The way refinancing affects you depends on a few different factors.
 Let’s take a look at what refinancing is and how it can impact your credit.